Off campus study

 See the units scheduled on UD’s unit management system (choose further filter options to narrow down the list of units):

 - ALC online units: https://units.divinity.edu.au/scheduled/for/any/all/online/ALC/all

-While available units are designed to be studied online, some are complemented by optional intensive workshops.
-These introduce the unit content and assessment tasks and enable face-to-face interactions with lecturer and peers.
+While available units are designed to be studied online, some are complemented by associated workshops which introduce the unit content and assessment tasks and enable face-to-face interactions with lecturer and peers.

-See Calendars & timetables for planned workshops.
+See Calendars and timetables for scheduled workshops.
 We encourage you to attend any workshops available for your units.